-Nailpaint remover is a widely used cosmetic found in the dressing table of most of the women.
+Nailpaint remover is a widely used cosmetic found on the dressing table of most of the women.
 It breaks down nail polish, making it easy to remove with a cotton swab or cloth.
 It is widely used because it can easily mix with water and evaporates quickly in the air.
-Its chemical name is acetone or propane-ol.
-It is a colorless liquid.
+Acetone not only removes nail polish but is also helpful in removing gum, oil, and other sticky substances from raw textiles like cotton or silk.
+Its chemical name is acetone or propane-ol and is a colorless liquid.

 Chemical Formula: CH3CH2OH (Ethanol)

-Alcohol is an addictive psychoactive drug, widely used nowadays amongst adults and teenagers for drinking purpose.
-Ethanol is the clear colorless liquid which is widely used in the manufacturing of beer, whisky, wines and so on..
+Alcohol is an addictive psychoactive drug, widely used amongst adults and teenagers to get high.
+Ethanol is the clear colorless liquid which is widely used in the manufacturing of beer, whiskey, wines and so on..
 It is also used as an antiseptic in medical wipes and hand sanitizers.

 Chemical Formula: C9H8O4 (Acetylsalicylic acid)

-Aspirin is the most common medicine name we have heard since childhood.
-It is used to treat pain, fever and inflammations.
+Aspirin is one of the most common medicines we have heard since childhood.
+It is used to treat pain, fever, and inflammations.
 Acetylsalicylic acid is the major component of aspirin and many other medicines.

 My pronouns are he not him because Ill never be him. 🙁